mixu/cato/readme.md

 - .bind(model) (~ e.g. analoguous to writable.write())
 - .render(): simply renders the container, contents added incrementally (could be collection-aware for less DOM thrashing in the long term)

+## View lifecycle

+    [ Before render: has an object, but no id's or DOM events ] [ Rendered (to buffer): has id's, but no DOM event bindings ] [ Attached to DOM: has id's and DOM events are bound ] [ Destroyed ]